pylp/pylp/docs/API.md

 #### path
 Type: `str` or `callable`

 The path (output folder) to write files to.
-Or a function that returns it, the function will be provided a `File`.
+Or a function that returns it, the function will be provided a `pylp.File`.

 #### options
-Type: `dict`

 ##### options.cwd
 Type: `str`
 Default: `os.getcwd()`

 `cwd` for the output folder, only has an effect if provided output folder is relative.